 Three times He returned to the Apostles for their encouragement and prayer support, and three times He found them asleep, heavy with fear and sorrow.
 Luke tells us (Luke 22:43-44) that He was in such agony, He sweat blood (a medical condition called hematidrosis caused by severe stress and mental anguish) and an angel came to strengthen Him.

 In the end, the battle to bring His human will under complete control of the Heavenly Father is won as Jesus accepts the cross with the words, "...
 My Father, if it is not possible for this cup to be taken away unless I drink it, may Your will be done."

 He went away again a second time and prayed, saying, "My Father, if this cannot pass away unless I drink it, Your will be done."

 After returning to the eleven at the edge of the garden, they hear the sound of a crowd and the clanging of swords and see the light of torches in the night.
 Judas had agreed to identify Jesus to the crowd by greeting Him with a kiss.
 John tells us (18:3) that he has Roman soldiers, guards from the Temple of the priests and the Pharisees with him.
 Jesus receives the kiss and tells them to leave the Apostles alone; when they hear His voice they fall to the ground.

 Peter seizes the opportunity and uses one of the swords to cut off the ear of one of the High Priest's servants (Malchus).
-Matthew (Matthew 26:52) tells us that Jesus healed the man's ear and stops Peter from further violence.
+Matthew (26:52) tells us that Jesus healed the man's ear and stops Peter from further violence.

 Like a lamb for the Passover sacrifice, Jesus was bound and led away into His night of suffering.